 Arduino Web Editor, and the Create Platform

-The Arduino Web Editor allows you to write code and upload sketches to any official Arduino and Genuino board from your web browser (Chrome, Firefox, Safari and Edge) after installing a plugin.
+The Arduino Web Editor allows you to write code and upload sketches to any official Arduino and Genuino board from your web browser (Chrome, Firefox, Safari and Edge) after installing a plugin (repository available here).
 We recommend you use Google Chrome.

 This IDE (Integrated Development Environment) is part of Arduino Create, an online platform that enables makers to write code, access tutorials, configure boards, and share projects.
 Designed to provide users with a continuous workflow, Arduino Create connects the dots between each part of a maker’s journey from inspiration to implementation.
 Meaning, you now have ability to manage every aspect of your project right from a single dashboard.